Matt Noveskey: Blue October

 Noveskey joined Blue October in 1998 after the departure of the group's original bassist, Liz Mullally.
 Noveskey played guitar, bass and sang backing vocals on Blue October's 2000 major label debut Consent to Treatment.
 He also created the artwork for the album and along with Justin Furstenfeld, co-wrote the single "James" and the live fan-favorite "You Make Me Smile."

 Noveskey toured extensively with Blue October in support of Consent to Treatment.
-He stayed with the band even after they were dropped from Universal Records, but left due to health reasons at the end of the tour in late 2002.
+He stayed with the band even after they were dropped from Universal Records, but left for health reasons at the end of the tour in late 2002.
 Blue October re-signed with Universal for the release of 2003's History for Sale on which Noveskey contributed.
 Matt eventually fully rejoined Blue October in late 2004.
 During his absence, Blue October never played the Noveskey-penned "You Make Me Smile" during a concert.
 The song was included as the opening track on the band's 2006 platinum album Foiled and is now a live staple.

 After the departure of Blue October's lead guitarist, C.B.
 Hudson, in 2010, Noveskey temporarily took over guitar duty during performances until the band hired Julian Mandrake as a full-time lead guitarist.